 At this point, you can either hike 4 miles to The Loop and take the shuttle back to your car in Logan Pass where you started, or you can come back the way you came.

 If you take the shuttle bus, your total hike today will be around 13 miles.
-If you ended up not booking a shuttle or just want a challenge as we did, we just turned around from the chalet and went back the way we came.
+If you just want a challenge as we did, we just turned around from the chalet and went back the way we came.

 We ended up hiking about 17 miles that day and finished our hike around 5 pm.
 So it is definitely a long day!